2007 United States motorcycle Grand Prix

 The 2007 United States motorcycle Grand Prix was the eleventh round of the 2007 MotoGP championship.
-It took place on the weekend of 20–22 July 2007 at the Laguna Seca circuit.
+It took place on the weekend of July 20–22, 2007 at the Mazda Raceway Laguna Seca.

 MotoGP classification

 Chaz Davies replaced Alex Hofmann after the first practice session due to injury.

 Championship standings after the race (MotoGP)

 Below are the standings for the top five riders and constructors after round eleven has concluded.